 Can Most Cars Be Flat Towed Behind an RV?

 The short answer here is no. Not all cars (not even most cars) can be flat towed.
-As a matter of fact, we currently flat tow a 2003 Honda CR-V and have done so for 19 years.
+As we noted above, we flat towed a 2003 Honda CR-V for more than two decades.

 But, if we were to buy a brand new Honda CR-V today, we wouldn’t be able to flat tow it.
 Only the pre-2015 models of the Honda CR-V are approved for flat towing by Honda (as long as you follow the proper procedure as laid out in the owner’s manual).